Brave Gus back on duty for owner Emma

 Emma, who is married to Simon and lives in Bedford, has been registered blind since 2008 and says that the support of Gus and Isaac before him has been “life-changing”.
 Last year she ran the London Marathon to raise money for Guide Dogs for the Blind.

-Laura Playforth, head of veterinary standards at Vets Now, said: “Gus was in a critical condition when he was rushed into the clinic so our vets and vet nurses had to act fast to bring down his temperature and stabilise him.
+Laura Playforth, professional standards director at Vets Now, said: “Gus was in a critical condition when he was rushed into the clinic so our vets and vet nurses had to act fast to bring down his temperature and stabilise him.

 “His case demonstrates just how important it is for pets to receive urgent treatment if they’re displaying any signs of heat stroke or poisoning.
 It’s great to hear Gus is back to full strength as he was a fantastic dog and a star patient.”